Skip to content

 Choose restrictions (optional)

 Allow viewing but block printing, copying text, or extracting pages.
+Useful when the recipient needs to read the document but you don't want them redistributing chunks of it.

 Save as a new file